How to Make a Sourdough Starter the Easy Way

 Testing Your Active Sourdough Starter

 Your starter doubles in size between feedings?
-Time for the float test!
-Drop a small amount of starter in a cup water.
-If it floats, you’ve got an active starter ready for your first sourdough bread recipe!
+Learn how to tell if your starter is ready for baking and the sourdough float test here.
+If you’ve got an active starter, you are ready for your first sourdough bread recipe!

 Maintaining Your Sourdough Starter